hazelcast/hazelcast-reference-manual/src/FAQ.md

 ## Can I use Hazelcast in a single server?

 Yes.
-But please note that Hazelcast's main design focus is multi-node clusters to be used as a distribution platform.
+But please note that Hazelcast's main design focus is multi-member clusters to be used as a distribution platform.

 <br></br>

 ## How can I monitor Hazelcast?

-[Hazelcast Management Center](#management-center) is what you use to monitor and manage the nodes running Hazelcast.
-In addition to monitoring the overall state of a cluster, you can analyze and browse data structures in detail, you can update map configurations, and you can take thread dumps from nodes.
+[Hazelcast Management Center](#management-center) is what you use to monitor and manage the members running Hazelcast.
+In addition to monitoring the overall state of a cluster, you can analyze and browse data structures in detail, you can update map configurations, and you can take thread dumps from members.

 Moreover, JMX monitoring is also provided.
 Please see the [Monitoring with JMX section](#monitoring-with-jmx) for details.